0evashish/0evashish/README.md

 ### Devashish Here
 ---
-- I'm a Student and Aspiring Learner.
+- I'm a Student and an Aspiring Learner.
 - Still trying to find more about my passions.
-- Currently learning Unreal Engine, Python, and C++.
+- Currently learning Unreal Engine, Python, and C++.(Doing CS50 and Python 6.0001)
 - I’m looking to collaborate on any new ideas that you think would be worth my time.
 - 2021 Goals: Excel in Basics.
 - Fun fact: Hello world wasn't my first line of code.